manaskamal/XenevaOS/readme.md

 Xeneva is a GUI based operating system for 64 bit architecture based processors.
 For x86_64 bit systems, it can be booted from UEFI environment.
-The Kernel is known as _'Aurora'_ with hybrid design and the entire operating system is known as _'Xeneva'_.
+The Kernel is known as _'Aurora'_ with hybrid design and the entire operating system is known as _'Xeneva'_.<br> Please visit [Build Instructions](Docs/BuildInstructions.md) to build the project

 ## __Features__ :
 1. ACPI (through acpica)